syrgak33/linuxlabs/2day/lab2.md

 3. list the contents of the tar file.
 4. extract your compressed archive to /tmp folder.

-# filesystem structure.
+# basic path structure.
-1. what is the difference between / and /root directory?
+1. what is the difference between '/' and '/root' directory?
 2. by default user folders located in which directory?
 3. difference between absolute and relative path?

+# Using history.
+1. List your previous commands and recall one of it.
+2. Do the same as above but with using fc command.
+3. clear your history.